 Phone: 01267 468180

-The next addition to our favourite pubs in Carmarthenshire guide is The White Hart Inn.
-This Grade II Listed pub is arguably one of the prettiest in West Wales, thanks to its beautiful, thatched roof.
+The next addition to our favourite pubs in Carmarthenshire guide is the charming White Hart Inn — a true gem of West Wales and arguably one of the prettiest pubs in the region, thanks to its striking thatched roof and centuries-old character.

 Address: Llanddarog, Carmarthen, SA32 8NT